 Who is welcome?
 All NCC students who want assistance with the writing process are encouraged to meet with a writing consultant.

 What happens here?
 One-to-one conferencing on: topic choice, focus, organization development, grammar and style.
 Also, conferencing can focus on research papers, technical reports and other projects.

 How can I access it?
-Drop in to The Academic Success Center, Room 100, for a 30 minute writing consultation; 20 minutes if other students are waiting to see the writing consultant.
+Drop in to The ASC, Room 100, for a 30 minute writing consultation; 20 minutes if other students are waiting to see the writing consultant.

 Who is on the staff of the Writing Center?
 The Writing Center is staffed by experienced English instructors.